sangster/atmega328p-planter/README.md

  - Providing headers to connect the LCD screen, also attached to box's lid.
  - Providing headers to connect to the alarm mute switch, also attache to the box's lid.
+ - Provide a trimmer to adjust the LCD backlight

 ##### Files